Kansas City vs New Orleans

 Which city has higher STR taxes — Kansas City or New Orleans?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while New Orleans charges 5% sales tax + 6.75% occupancy tax + $5–$12/night occupancy fee.
-Compare the full breakdown in the table above.
+Notably, New Orleans benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?